 When we talk about photo sizes, the point of photo resizing also comes into play.
 So, how to resize photos to fit into the given area?
 Of course, there are plenty of options available to you, including online resizing tools.

-But the best tool that can yield top-notch and satisfactory results is Adobe Photoshop.
+However, the best tool that can yield top-notch and satisfactory results is Adobe Photoshop.
 Besides resizing your photos, it also ensures your photos retain their original quality!